Discover Homestay in Wanstead

 An E11 postcode, Wanstead is a north east neighbourhood that holds the ‘cheeky chappy’ East London charm you’d expect.
 It’s made up of equal green spaces and suburban housing.
 Snaresbrook is situated to the north, Redbridge to the east, Manor Park to the south and Epping Forest to the west.

-What’s the typical accommodation type in Wanstead?
+What’s the typical Homestay accommodation in Wanstead?

 Wanstead’s property types are varied.
 In the village area of the neighbourhood, you’ll find large and upmarket detached houses as well as some villa-type homes, and typical Victorian and Georgian terraced houses in the main residential streets.
 Most of the residents here are families, so you’ll find properties with lots of bedrooms and plenty of room; particularly when compared to more central districts.